JianliLee/heartdisease/README.md

 - What's your risk level for heart disease?
 - How can you greatly reduce risk for heart disease through lifestyle changes and, in some cases, medicine?

+## Data Source
+- The data source was from [CDC](https://data.cdc.gov/)
+- The dataset was tailored and downloaded from [Kaggle](https://www.kaggle.com/datasets/kamilpytlak/personal-key-indicators-of-heart-disease/download?datasetVersionNumber=2)

 ## Data Design
 - Review and clean the data
 - Explore the data to identify the key factors